Abakaliki: Economy

-Abakaliki, as in the past, is a center of agricultural trade including such products as yams, cassava, rice, and both palm oil and palm kernels.
+Abakaliki, as in the past, is a centre of agricultural trade including such products as yams, cassava, rice, and both palm oil and palm kernels.
 It is also known for its local lead, zinc, salt, and limestone mining or quarrying.
 They host a golf course and many hotels.
 There are also isolated poultry and egg production farms across the state.

 Population

 The last known population of Abakaliki was 223,000 (year 2022).
 The population of the metro area was estimated to be 662,000 (year 2023).

 Demographics

 Abakaliki is generally populated by the Igbo people.
 Abakaliki is predominantly populated by the Northeastern Igbo of the Afikpo-Abakaliki axis.
 Abakaliki is also used to refer to people of old Abakaliki political block comprising Ohaukwu-Ishielu-Izzi-Ezza-Ikwo.

 Climate

 The dry season in Abakaliki is hot, muggy, and partially cloudy while the wet season is warm, welcoming, but overcast.
-The temperature rarely falls below 58°F or rises over 92°F throughout the year, often fluctuating between 65°F and 89°F.
+The temperature rarely falls below 58 °F or rises over 92 °F throughout the year, often fluctuating between 65 °F and 89 °F.